Youssef-Remah/Stock-Trading-App/README.md

 # Stock Trading App

 The Stock Trading App is an **ASP.NET Core 8 web application** that displays real-time stock prices using data from Finnhub.io.
 It fetches and displays real-time stock prices using the Finnhub.io API, providing a user-friendly interface to view market data.
 The app is designed with the **MVC architecture**, follows the **repository pattern** for data management, and includes **unit tests** to ensure reliability.
-The application uses **SQL Server** for data storage and **Entity Framework Core** for database operations.
+The application uses **SQL Server** for data storage and **Entity Framework Core** for database operations, and includes logging capabilities to monitor and debug the application effectively.

 ## Features